Water Sports in Sydney

-To explore the harbour at a slower pace, rent a single or double kayak by the hour or by the day, or take a guided tour.
-With Sydney Harbour Kayaks at Spit Bridge, Mosman, paddle around Middle Harbour, past cliffs and stunning homes built on impressive inclines close to relatively untouched bushland.
-Your guide will regale you with the harbour’s military history, shipwrecks, colourful rock formations and notable characters.
+To explore the harbour at a slower pace, rent a kayak or take a guided tour.
+Sydney Harbour Kayaks at Spit Bridge, Mosman, offer tours around Middle Harbour, past cliffs and stunning homes.
+Your guide will regale you with the harbour’s military history, shipwrecks and notable characters.

-On the lower north shore Natural Wanders, at Milsons Point, offers the Billy Blue Paddle for beginners, a 5.5 km trip from Lavender Bay to Blues Point - an excellent location for a photo opportunity or simply to take in the views of the Sydney Harbour Bridge and Sydney Opera House.
+On the lower north shore Natural Wanders, at Milsons Point, offer the Billy Blue Paddle for beginners, a 5.5km trip from Lavender Bay to Blues Point - an excellent location for a photo opportunity or to simply marvel at the views of the Sydney Harbour Bridge and Sydney Opera House.